-Thus, if sanction is not necessarily the only way through which, the law crowds out motivation, we need to understand what other factors might explain this potential effect.

-In the next paragraphs, that start to uncover the regulatory toolbox choices, we will examine which regulatory aspects will have a stronger effect on behavior.
-A related question is what regulatory instrument a positive effect on people’s intrinsic motivation will have (possibly referring to as preference change in economic terminology), and in what regulatory instrument there will be a negative effect on people’s intrinsic motivation (usually referred to in law and behavioral economics as crowding out motivation).
+Thus, if sanction are not necessarily the only means whereby the law crowds out motivation, we need to understand what other factors might explain this potential effect.
+In the following section, which begins by identifying the regulatory toolbox choices, we will examine which regulatory aspects will have a stronger effect on behavior.
+A related question is what regulatory instrument will have a positive effect on people’s intrinsic motivation (which is sometimes referred to as preference change in economic terminology), and what regulatory instrument will have a negative effect on people’s intrinsic motivation (which is usually referred to in law and behavioral economics as crowding out motivation).

-In the following paragraphs, we will develop some of these arguments Kaplan and I made, in more detail.

-Is There a Regulatory Instrument That is Best Suited to Change Preferences?
+Is there a regulatory instrument that is best suited to change preferences?

-Isn’t it the case that, as we showed in the previous chapter, each regulatory instrument has more than one dimension and hence it is very hard to argue that a certain legal tool is preferable to others when it comes to preference change?

-Traditionally the assumption is that giving an explanation to people with regards to compliance, is best when it comes to preference change but so much research challenge the connection between what people believe in and what people actually do, thus challenging whether indeed preference change is the best way to get
+As we showed in the previous chapter, each regulatory instrument has more than one dimension.
+Therefore, it is difficult to argue that one legal tool is preferable to another when it comes to preference change.
+Traditionally, it has been assumed that providing an explanation to people regarding compliance is the best way to change preferences.
+However, recent research has challenged the connection between what people believe and what they actually do.
+This raises questions about whether preference change is the most effective way to achieve the desired outcome.

-In a sense, the approach we advocate is that preference change is a desired goal but not necessarily because it will lead to greater cooperation, but because it will improve people’s sense of belonging and identification with the state.
+In a sense, our approach advocates for preference change as a desired goal.
+This is not necessarily because it will lead to greater cooperation, but because it will improve people’s sense of belonging and identification with the state.

-What about social norms, do we know if social norms are likely to change preferences in such a good way?
+What about social norms?
+Do we know if social norms are likely to change preferences in a positive way?

-The nudge plus approach adds a deliberative component aimed at promoting deeper understanding and motivation for behavior change.
-For example, it adds deliberation, but is not suggesting to do so because of any empirical basis that suggests that doing so is likely to lead to an increase in an important behavioral component of democracy of feeling that you understand what is expected of you.
+The nudge plus approach adds a deliberative component that is aimed at promoting deeper understanding and motivation for behavior change.
+For example, while this approach adds deliberation, it is not suggesting doing so because of empirical evidence.
+Rather, it suggests that adding deliberation is likely to lead to an increase in an important behavioral component of democracy—the feeling that you understand what is expected of you.
 It is not necessarily because this might lead to a better or higher quality of compliance.

-For instance, a government might launch a campaign to encourage citizens to eat more fruits and vegetables by providing information on the health benefits of such a diet, while also making it easier to choose healthier options by placing fruits and vegetables at eye level in grocery stores and adding labels that highlight their nutritional value.
-Thus the nudge plus approach combines nudges with education and information to encourage a positive change in behavior.
+For instance, a government might initiate a campaign to encourage citizens to consume more fruits and vegetables by disseminating information about the health benefits of such a diet.
+Additionally, they could make it easier to choose healthier options by placing fruits and vegetables at eye level in grocery stores and adding labels that highlight their nutritional value.
+The nudge plus approach combines nudges with education and information to encourage positive changes in behavior.

-Behavioral Ethics Challenges to the Practical Wisdom of Using Law to Change Preferences
+Behavioral ethics challenges to the practical wisdom of using law to change preferences

-In a joint work with Yotam Kaplan, we have criticized the axiom common to all studies on internalization, which is that people will behave more ethically if their preference will be become more ethical.
-This axiom is what underlies much of the attempt to change people’s preference.
-It is impossible to argue against the greater good that comes to the world with more people with ethical preferences.
-However, we’ve argued that to a large extent, ethical preferences are far from guaranteeing ethical behavior, relative to what we argue is of greater importance – the design of the situation in which people operate.
-The argument in short is that even people with a preference for high ethicality could end up behaving unethically.
+In a joint work with Yotam Kaplan, we have criticized the axiom common to all studies on internalization that people will behave more ethically if their preferences become more ethical.
+This axiom underlies much of the attempt to change people’s preferences.
+It is impossible to argue against the greater good that comes to the world with more people who have ethical preferences.
+We have argued that ethical preferences do not necessarily guarantee ethical behavior.
+Instead, we believe that the design of the situation in which people operate is of greater importance.
+In short, the argument is that even people who have a strong preference for ethical behavior can end up behaving unethically.